followcrom/MixTapeHeavyWeight/SURFACE.md

 ### 📦 Storing Credentials in a MySQL Configuration File 🪪

+Will this work without doing the below?

+`mysql -u heavyweight`

 You can store credentials in a MySQL configuration file (`~/.my.cnf`) to avoid passing the password directly:

 ```bash